devspace365/argocd/README.md

 Replace the string above with your copied value.
 This gives you the plain-text password needed for login.

-## 6. Port Forward to Your Localhost
+## 6. Access ArgoCD UI "User Interface" in your browser

 Finally, to open ArgoCD in your browser, forward the service port:
 ```